1) What is your cancellation policy?

-2. BY MAIL-You can print a copy of any camp's Paper Registration Form from the Registration Information page of our website, complete the form and then mail it, along with your check or money order, to the address included on the form.
+2. BY MAIL-You can print a copy of any camp's Paper Registration Form from the Forms page of our website, complete the form and then mail it, along with your check or money order, to the address included on the form.
 (Checks payable to TPSC)

 3) Are camps open to boys and girls of all ages?

 Answer: Our Competitive Stroke Camp is for swimmers age 10-18 years of age.
 Elite Specialty